 - Chicken – Add shredded chicken to the broth for sopa de pollo con fideos.

 - Beef – Add ground beef or stew meat to this broth for sopa de res con fideos.

-- Avocado - Have fun with your toppings.
-Creamy avocado is a traditional topping that adds richness and texture.
+- Avocado – Have fun with your toppings.
+Avocado slices are a traditional topping that adds richness and texture.